venmo/venmo-ios-sdk/README.md

 ### Usage

-Using the Venmo iOS SDK is as easy as `Venmo`ing a friend.
+Using the Venmo iOS SDK is as easy as Venmo-ing a friend!

 #### 1. Create your app on Venmo
 1. Create a new application on the [Venmo developer site](https://venmo.com/account/settings/developers).